I'm a member

 Printer Friendly Version

-DESCRIPTIONUltrasonographic measurement of carotid intimal-medial thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
-Detection and monitoring of intimal-media thickening (atherosclerosis) may provide an opportunity to intervene earlier in the atherogenic disease and/or monitor disease progression.
+DESCRIPTIONUltrasonographic measurement of carotid intima-medial (or intimal-media) thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
+Detection and monitoring of intima-medial thickening, which is a surrogate marker for atherosclerosis, may provide an opportunity to intervene earlier in the atherogenic disease and/or monitor disease progression.

-POLICYUltrasonographic measurement of carotid artery intimal-medial thickness (CIMT) as a technique of identifying subclinical atherosclerosis is considered investigational for use in the screening, diagnosis, or management of atherosclerotic disease.
+POLICYUltrasonographic measurement of carotid artery intima-medial thickness (CIMT) as a technique of identifying subclinical atherosclerosis is considered investigational for use in the screening, diagnosis, or management of atherosclerotic disease.